 Launched in early 2010, following 18 months of meticulous research and development, SnoozeShade™ is a unique blackout blind for prams and pushchairs designed to help babies sleep during the day.
-Its inventor, Cara Sayer, explains how she turned her creation into a fantastic new enterprise
+Its inventor, Cara Sayer, explains how she turned her creation into a fantastic business

 "One day in mid-2008 I was out with my baby daughter who was in her pram when her nap time came.
 It's a common problem for busy mums.
 Babies need their sleep during the day, but it can be difficult when you're out and about.
 Noise apart, strong sunshine can make it difficult to get some babies off to sleep.

 "Later, I had a look around the shops and online for a product that would solve the problem, but couldn't find anything.
 So - rather madly - I decided to invent my own, even though I didn't have any product development experience.

 Developing a prototype

 "I made my own basic version of a pram shade or blind - using my elementary sewing skills.
 It resulted in the first workable version of my design, although many improvements would follow.

 "I wasn't sure who to approach for help.
 I used to work for a magazine publisher so I rang a friend there to ask where they got their 'cover mounts' [free magazine give-aways].
 She put me in touch with a manufacturing agent called Giftpoint Ltd. Fortunately, they were based near my home in Surrey.

 "We chatted over the phone and after getting an NDA [non-disclosure agreement] signed, I took my sample over to show them.
 They knew exactly what to do and had various manufacturing contacts in China.

 "I had different versions of my design made, each a slight improvement on the last.
 Finally, I had a working prototype, which I launched at the Baby Products Association Show in October 2009 in London.

 Launching a new product